isabella232/dynamic-media-classic.en-1/help/dynamic-media-newsletter.md

   * Learn more about the upcoming Adobe Insider Tour.
   * Read about how you can protect your digital assets from being pirated.
   * Learn about AI-driven Smart Crop for images.
-  * Meet Alex Thiers, one of the driving forces behind many of the great features and innovations within Dynamic Media and Dynamic Media Classic.
+  * Meet `Alex Thiers`, one of the driving forces behind many of the great features and innovations within Dynamic Media and Dynamic Media Classic.

 * **[May 2019, Issue 05](https://expleague.azureedge.net/assets/dynamic-media/Dynamic_Media_Newsletter_05_2019_May.html)**